NikolayNIK/material_table_view/README.md

 Drawing on top of cells in the row widget might not work as expected.

 These limitations do **not** apply to cell widgets built by a `cellBuilder` closure.

-These limitations are caused by the custom compositing involved in a table widget painting used for optimization purposes.

 ## Known issues